hsing013/rshell/README.md

 -It also has support for connectors such as "&&", "||", and ";"

 -It also supports the comment symbol, "#", which will comment out anything after it.

+-Added support for precedence and the test feature

 -Lastly, to exit the program, one simply types "exit"